wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.4.3 =
+* Fixed spanish translations for weather description
+* Transient bug for languages also

 = 1.4.2 =
 Added box-sizing: border-box to hopefully clean up the widget in many themes.